Smokehouse Dry Rubbed Ribs

 - Pick up one end of the ribs with a pair of tongs.
 They should be flexible and “bend” but do not fall apart.
 “Bounce” your ribs lightly.
 If the surface cracks, they are ready!

-- Carefully (they’re hot!) and gently twist the end of a rib bone.
+- Carefully (they’re hot!) gently twist the end of a rib bone.
 If it is easily coming away from the meat the ribs are done.

 - Using a toothpick, poke several meaty sections of the ribs.
 If the toothpick goes in with little/no resistance the ribs are done.